-The following is a reconciliation of benefit distributions for the years ended December 31, 2018 and 2017, per the financial statements to the Form 5500.
+The following is a reconciliation of benefit distributions for the years ended December 31, 2019 and 2018, per the financial statements to the Form 5500.

-Benefits Distributions 2018 2017 Per the financial statements \$38,382,098 \$46,057,435 Add: Amounts allocated to withdrawing participants at end of year - 852,189 Deduct: Amounts allocated to withdrawing participants at end of prior year (852,189) (854,447) Per the Form 5500 \$37,529,909 \$46,055,177
+Benefits Distributions 2019 2018 Per the financial statements \$38,450,602 \$38,382,098 Add: Amounts allocated to withdrawing participants at end of year Deduct: Amounts allocated to withdrawing participants at end of prior year (852,189) Per the Form 5500 \$38,450,602 \$37,529,909

-NOTE I - LIMITATION ON CORECIVIC STOCK FUND ELECTIONS AND TRANSFERS INTO THE CORECIVIC STOCK FUND
+NOTE I-LIMITATION ON CORECIVIC STOCK ELECTIONS AND TRANSFERS INTO CORECIVIC STOCK

-The Plan Administrative Committee, with the approval of the CoreCivic Board of Directors, implemented a limit on the percentage of new contributions that plan participants are permitted to invest in the CoreCivic stock fund.
-Transfers into the CoreCivic stock fund from the Plan's other funds are also subject to the same limitation.
+The Plan Administrative Committee, with the approval of the CoreCivic Board of Directors, implemented a limit on the percentage of new contributions that plan participants are permitted to invest in CoreCivic stock.
+Transfers into CoreCivic stock from the Plan's other funds are also subject to the same limitation.

-Through December 31, 2016, twenty-five percent (25%) was the maximum percentage of a participant's new contributions permitted to be invested in the CoreCivic stock fund.
-Requests to transfer funds into the CoreCivic stock fund were not to be permitted if, at the time of transfer, the transfer would cause the participant's CoreCivic stock fund balance to exceed 25% of the participant's total plan balance.
+Through December 31, 2016, twenty-five percent (25%) was the maximum percentage of a participant's new contributions permitted to be invested in CoreCivic stock.
+Requests to transfer funds into CoreCivic stock were not to be permitted if, at the time of transfer, the transfer would cause the participant's CoreCivic stock balance to exceed 25% of the participant's total plan balance.

-The Investment Committee approved a change to this maximum percentage and effective as of January 1, 2017, ten percent (10%) is the maximum percentage of a participant's new contributions permitted to be invested in the CoreCivic stock fund.
-In addition, requests to transfer funds into the CoreCivic stock fund were not permitted if, at the time of the transfer, the transfer would cause the participant's CoreCivic stock fund balance to exceed 10% of the participant's total plan balance.
+The Investment Committee approved a change to this maximum percentage and effective as of January 1, 2017, ten percent (10%) is the maximum percentage of a participant's new contributions permitted to be invested in CoreCivic stock.
+In addition, requests to transfer funds into CoreCivic stock are not permitted if, at the time of the transfer, the transfer would cause the participant's CoreCivic stock balance to exceed 10% of the participant's total plan balance.